Tongch875/EC601/README.md

 ## An area of focus that interests me

 I am most interested in the practical application of SSL in recommendation systems.
 I think the recommendation system is very suitable to be represented by graphs, and optimization with SSL should produce very good results.
-At the same time, it is also very good for my job search and resume.
+At the same time, it is also very important for my job search and resume.

 ## Open Source research